epaillas/densitysplit_old/Readme.md

      --sampling: type str, how to sample the random positions; 'uniform' for a uniform disitribution across the simulation volume, or 'tracers' to randomly sample from tracer positions
      --boxsize: type float, size of the simulation box
      --data_filename: type str, optional, name of the file where tracer positions are stored.
+Must be a Fortran 90 unformatted file.
+To convert from an ASCII text file, use ascii_to_unformatted.py

 **2) calculate_filter.py**: calculates the integrated galaxy density at a given distance for each random position

 Input arguments:

-    --data_filename: type str, name of the file where tracer positions are stored
+    --data_filename: type str, name of the file where tracer positions are stored.
+Must be a Fortran 90 unformatted file.
+To convert from an ASCII text file, use ascii_to_unformatted.py
     --filter_filename: type str, name of the file where the filtered densities will be stored
     --boxsize: type float, size of the simulation box
     --ngrid: type int, number of cells to divide the simulation box to ease up calculations (100 cells for a 1 Gpc box is a good number)